juneszh/alight/README.md

 ```

 ### Custom handler
-When turn off 'debug' in production environment, Alight just logs errors to file and outputs empty content.
+When turn off 'debug' in production environment, Alight just logs errors to file and outputs HTTP status.
 You can override these default behaviors by app configuration.
 For example:

 File: config/app.php